Linux containers are a way to build a self-contained environment that includes

 In order to run your job inside a Docker container, you will need to:

-- Find or prepare a Docker container for your jobs to use
+- Find or prepare a Docker container image for your jobs to use

 - Make a few changes to your submit file

-To run a Docker job, you will first need access to a Docker image that
+To run a Docker job, you will first need access to a Docker container image that

 has been built and placed onto the DockerHub website.

-There are two primary options for doing this.
+There are two primary ways to do this.

 A. Pre-existing Images

-The easiest way to get a Docker image for running a job
+The easiest way to get a Docker container image for running a job

 is to use a public or pre-existing